 If you want to stay in a cosmopolitan hotel in Monopoli, then check the beautiful “the Don Ferrante”.

 Distance by train from Monopoli –> Ostuni: Approximately 20-29 minutes / Cost: from 2.50 € / Frequency: Every 1 hour approx.

 THIRD STOP: OSTUNI

 Ahead of us lied Valle d ‘Itria, an “ocean” of olive trees, as our driver drove us to picturesque Ostuni, which we recognized from afar.
 A white city perched on a hill with walls does not easily pass unnoticed.
-We wandered through the labyrinth of paved alleys for hours, observing the picturesque arches, the green and blue doors, the baroque churches, the cacti and the palazzi of historic families of the place.
+We wandered through the labyrinth of paved alleys for hours, observing the picturesque arches, the green and blue doors, the baroque churches, the cacti, and the palazzi of historic families of the place.
 A charming city with a historic breeze overlooking the Adriatic Sea.
-If you arrive to Ostuni and you are hungry, check the restaurant Tito Schipa.
-If you’re looking for romance then check the Taverna della Gelosia that we accidentally discovered during our walk.
+If you arrive at Ostuni and you are hungry, check the restaurant Tito Schipa.
+If you’re looking for romance then check the Taverna Della Gelosia that we accidentally discovered during our walk.

-The word “masseria” derives from the Italian word “masserizie”, which means household furniture, food warehouses or objects.
+The word “Masseria” derives from the Italian word “masserizie”, which means household furniture, food warehouses, or objects.

 Distance by train from Ostuni –> Alberobello (Fasano): Approximately 10-14 minutes / Cost: from 1,40 € / Frequency: 12 trains a day.